+- 1 set of bitewing x-rays every year

+- 1 full mouth x-ray every 3 years

+- \ Prior authorization may be required for Medicare-covered services.

+Depression screening

-Services that are covered for you What you must pay when you get these services 1 set of bitewing x-rays every year 1 full mouth x-ray every 3 years Prior authorization may be required for Medicare-covered services.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow- up treatment and/or referrals.
+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide followup treatment and/or referrals.

 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

+Diabetes screening

-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.

 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions. \$0 copay for Medicare- covered diabetes self- management training.
-For each Medicare-covered supply: \$0 copay for members with full Medicaid benefits OR 20% coinsurance for members with partial Medicaid benefits (after Part B deductible is met) Coverage is limited to 100 strips for a 30-day supply.
+Diabetes self-management training, diabetic services and supplies\

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

+\$0 copay for Medicarecovered diabetes selfmanagement training.

+For each Medicare-covered supply: \$0 copay for members with full Medicaid benefits OR 20% coinsurance for members with partial Medicaid benefits (after Part B deductible is met)

+Coverage is limited to 100 strips for a 30-day supply.
 Additional quantities require coverage review.

-What you must pay when you get these services •0% coinsurance for OneTouch/Lifescan or Abbot glucose monitors. •20% coinsurance for all supplies including test strips, non- OneTouch/Lifescan or Abbot monitors, solutions, lancets and lancing devices, with a medical exception, at a network pharmacy. •20% coinsurance for all supplies including test strips, glucose monitors, solutions, lancets and lancing devices when obtained through a contracted DME provider.
-Members with full Medicaid benefits: \$0 Members with partial Medicaid benefits: 20% of the cost for Medicare- covered durable medical equipment.
-Your cost sharing for Medicare oxygen equipment coverage is \$0 (for members with full Medicaid benefits) OR 20% (for members with partial Medicaid benefits), every month.
+What you must pay when Services that are covered for you you get these services •0% coinsurance for Only OneTouch/LifeScan or Abbot test strips and OneTouch/Lifescan or glucometers are covered by The Health Plan.
+If this brand of test strips does not work with your current Abbot glucose monitors. monitor, contact the plan. •20% coinsurance for all supplies including test strips, non-OneTouch/Lifescan or Abbot monitors, solutions, lancets and lancing devices, with a medical exception, at a network pharmacy. •20% coinsurance for all supplies including test strips, glucose monitors, solutions, lancets and lancing devices when obtained through a contracted DME provider.

+Durable medical equipment (DME) and related supplies\